rsksmart/lumino/docs/0.0.1/install_ubuntu.md

 	1. Run your own node on TestNet or MainNet, see [https://github.com/rsksmart/rskj/wiki/Install-RskJ-and-join-the-RSK-Orchid-Mainnet-Beta](https://github.com/rsksmart/rskj/wiki/Install-RskJ-and-join-the-RSK-Orchid-Mainnet-Beta)
 	2. Compile and run a RSK node locally, see [https://github.com/rsksmart/rskj/wiki/Compile-and-run-a-RSK-node-locally](https://github.com/rsksmart/rskj/wiki/Compile-and-run-a-RSK-node-locally)
 2. An RSK account with an RBTC balance NOT lower than 0.001 RBTC
-3. Python 3.6
-4. Pip
-5. Virtualenv
+3. Python 3.6 (if you need a guide about how to install it go to the "Additional Help" section of this document)
+4. Python 3.6-dev (if you need a guide about how to install it go to the "Additional Help" section of this document)
+4. Pip (if you need a guide about how to install it go to the "Additional Help" section of this document)
+5. Virtualenv (if you need a guide about how to install it go to the "Additional Help" section of this document)
-6. Ubuntu 18.04
+6. Ubuntu 18.04+

 ## Build RIF Lumino from code

 1. Get the code from [https://github.com/rsksmart/lumino/releases/tag/0.0.1](https://github.com/rsksmart/lumino/releases/tag/0.0.1)
+2. Uncompress the downloaded file
-2. Go to the path you downloaded or cloned Lumino's code (lets call this path `$RIF_LUMINO_PATH`)
+2. Go to the path you uncompressed the code in the previous step (lets call this path `$RIF_LUMINO_PATH`)
 3. Create python virtual env for RIF Lumino (this needs to be performed only once) and execute the following command:

 ```